Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/media/video_formats.rst

 but some support the Alpha channel as well.
 Codecs that support RGBA include:

 - Quicktime
-- PNG TIFF Pixlet is not loss-less, and may be only available on Mac-OSX.
+- PNG TIFF Pixlet is not loss-less, and may be only available on macOS.
 - `Lagarith Lossless Video Codec <http://lags.leetcode.net/codec.html>`__

 AVI Codec